Weobley High School

 - Where they find stolen items, these must be delivered to the police unless there is a good reason not to do so – in which case the stolen item should be returned to the owner.
 These stolen items may be retained or disposed of if returning them to their owner is not practicable.

-The item should be labelled and taken to the School Office for storage and the Headteacher/Deputy Headteacher informed.
+The item should be labelled and taken to the School Office for storage and the Executive Headteacher/Deputy Headteacher informed.
 The return of other prohibited items as listed within this policy will be at the discretion of the school depending on the nature of the item.
-The item would then be collected by the student at the end of the day/week or collected by the parent.
+The item would then be collected by the pupil at the end of the day/week or collected by the parent.
 Some confiscated items may need to be stored safely until the parent/carer can come to retrieve them.
 If a mobile phone is confiscated for a second time, it is the policy of the school that it should be collected by the parent/carer.

 The power to use reasonable force or make other physical contact